eglouberman/MLB-hit-predictor/docs/bio.md

 ![Andrew's photo](./images/andrew.png "bio_photo")

 <p> Andrew Liu is an undergraduate student studying Statistics at UCLA ('23).
 He is interested in the intersection between business and technology and is passionate about using data to solve real-world problems.
 In his free time, Andrew enjoys playing soccer, badminton, and chess.
-He is also interested in night markets and international travel. </p>
+He is also interested in eSports, night markets, and international travel. </p>

 <i><em>"I wanted to participate in this project because of my love and passion for sports as well as my desire to apply theoretical learnings to a real-world problem."</em></i>